Iran Food Guide

 Dairy

-MEDIUM PREVALENCEYogurt (mast), kashk (fermented whey), butter, cheese used in various dishes and as accompaniments
+MEDIUM PREVALENCEYogurt (mast), kashk (fermented whey), butter and cheese turn up both inside dishes and alongside them

 COMMONLY FOUND IN: